 Huntsman International LLC.,(NYSE: HUN).
 Materials.
 Chem.

-StockJaw bought HUN, $2.10 premium, 1-19-18 expatriation call options.
-Buying call options provides the buyer the right, but not the obligation, to purchase 100 shares of a stock, at a predetermined price–the “strike price.”
+Buying call options provides the buyer the right, but not the obligation, to purchase 100 shares of a stock, at a predetermined price–the “strike price,” within a set time frame.
 Our strike price here is $30.00.
-Our “contract,” equaling 100 shares, lasts until January 19, 2018.
-This allows time for the share price to move.
-Our break even point is $32.15sh. with commission.
-As you see, out share price must move up only 3.2% for us to even out.
-Not far to go and lots of time.
+Each “contract,” equals 100 shares.
+Our contracts “expire” on January 19, 2018.
+The more than two month contract allows time for the share price to move.
+It has, from $31.00-$33.24.
+Our break even point is $32.15. with commission.
+As you see we are “in the money” on our call options, with a dab of time on the clock.

 StockJaw.com Conference Call Rating: 4 Stars.